Serbeld/Nearest-neighbor-heuristic/README.md

 This repository shows how to use the nearest neighbor heuristic as a solution for Robot Tour Optimization (RTO).

-Robot Tour Optimisation

-This repository shows how to use the nearest neighbor heuristic as a solution for Robot Tour Optimization (RTO).

 This algorithm was created by:

     Author: sergio Beleño